Deruzala/Betfair-Data-Scraper/README.md

 The script is pliable allowing the user to select either UK, IRE, AUS Horse Racing data - both win and place markets

-Run the .py script via your favourite IDE.When prompted enter the start / end date of the data you would like to import
+Run the .py script via your favourite IDE.
+When prompted enter the start / end date of the data you would like to import